Economic history of France: Les Trente Glorieuses: 1947–1973

 During the 1950s agricultural productivity soared.
 France went from being an importer of food to meet the needs of its population, to self-sufficiency and surplus output.
 The third Modernization Plan of 1957-1961 put an emphasis on investing in the staple agricultural products of Northern France and the Paris region: meat, milk, cheese, wheat, and sugar.
 The desire to find export markets for this surplus was an important factor in the French decision to join the European Economic Community in 1957.
 France won concessions like price supports, income supports for farmers, and a commitment from its fellow member nations to buy up French agricultural surpluses.
-In exchange, the country eliminated tariffs and opened its market to German non-agricultural exports.Price, 1993; p.
-279-280 Tariffs between EEC nations were eliminated in practice by 1968, and the economy and French consumers benefited from imports of Italian domestic appliances like refrigerators and washing machines, or machine tools from West Germany.
+In exchange, the country eliminated tariffs and opened its market to German non-agricultural exports.
+Tariffs between EEC nations were eliminated in practice by 1968, and the economy and French consumers benefited from imports of Italian domestic appliances like refrigerators and washing machines, or machine tools from West Germany.
 EEC membership resulted in structural change, high levels of growth, soaring levels of trade between France and her EEC partners, and high levels of investment.
 Businessmen and farmers experienced some difficulty in adapting to the greater competition and homogeneity of the common market.
 The "stimulus to change" from membership was most effective in industries with a comparative advantage: agriculture, food processing, aircraft and automobile manufacturing.
 The importance of third-world markets in the French colonial Empire waned as the economy restructured to meet the demands of a more dynamic European market for high quality goods.
 In the late 1950s, the "franc area" was the destination for over 25% of French exports, twenty years later it was only 5%.

 Productivity gains came from the catching up with the United States.
 In 1950, the average income in France was 55% of an American and reached 80% in 1973.
 Between 1960 and 1975, income per capita almost doubled.
-Among the major nations, only Japan and Spain had faster growth in this era than France.Volkmar Lauber, The political economy of France: from Pompidou to Mitterrand (Praeger Publishers, 1983).
+Among the major nations, only Japan and Spain had faster growth in this era than France.
 The national government's industrial policy was used to bolster French industries.